wwWallet/wallet-docs/docs/development-setup/01-getting-started.md

 cp .env.template .env
 ```

-Fill in the variables according to your own configuration.
+You can leave the `.env` file as is but if you have set up a firebase project, you can fill in the variables according to your own configuration.
 Below is an explanation for each variable:

 	 - HOST: The IP address where your app will be running (default is '0.0.0.0').
 	 - PORT: The port on which your app will run (default is 3000).